Piketty's Capital in the 21st Century

 My guess: only the topflight experts (who only billionaires can afford) overcome their brainwashing to be daredevils... and dare to be dull and obvious.
 Or else they take great risks, working hard to achieve 10%... which you can get doing nothing but investing in firms that aren't scum, and... being... patient.
 Get rich slow!

 In short: I'm one of the TINY minority (0.1%?) living entirely on capital, not wages, not just for a decade or so in old age, but my whole adult life, but who didn't inherit most of that capital--I guess the technical term would be "selfmade rentier".
 My experience makes me disagree with Piketty on this point (and agree with some conservatives, to my surprise).
 Working people CAN and SHOULD save.
 They NEED to tap into the power of capital.
 It's NOT arcane, NOT inaccessible, NOT reserved for billionaires.
 They'd like you to think so--so you stay wage slaves.

 But not only the working class sees wealth in income terms.
-What surprises me it that the college-fund evidence implies even high-end financial "experts" have the income mindset, playing get-rich-quick, trying to make capital grow by effort and cunning, buying and selling, playing the market--not simply investing in stuff they believe is actually good and then giving it time to develop.
-They sabotage themselves--and the larger economy, too.
+What surprises me it that the college-fund evidence implies even high-end financial "experts" have the income mindset, playing get-rich-quick, trying to make capital grow by effort and cunning, buying and selling, playing the market--not simply investing in ideas & people they think are good, and then giving them time to enact their dreams.
+Short-term market-players sabotage themselves--and the larger economy, too.

 MY (MICRO-ECONOMIC) ADVICE

 We're stuck with late capitalism for now--it resists reform.
 And it savagely penalizes debtors & workers, and grossly overrewards savers & investors.
 So...